rkuma183/wilsonmar.github.io/_posts/2016-05-19-jenkins-setup.md

    NOTE: The long form of `-p` is `--publish` to the Docker container.

-   Jenkins runs on port 8080.
+   Jenkins runs on port <strong>8090</strong> reassigned from the default 8080 port.

+   PROTIP: Remember that the reassigned port to to the left of the default port.

    The Jetty web service runs on port 8081.

    Port 2222 is to access the Jenkins CLI.